We’re beginning week 3 in our new home, neighborhood, and schools. How are we doing?

 have learned are learning that their stinky selves will not be permeating furniture and beds here.

 The neighborhood is a wonderfully quiet, tree-lined cul-de-sac where the fastest car whizzes by at a whopping 20 mph, and there is apparently no shortage of intrigue and fodder for a writer’s mill.
-We have a crazy cat lady with a married booty caller who drops in from time to time, and a police officer who planted traps around the neighborhood to catch the stray cats who dared to shit on his driveway where his little girls play.
+A police officer who planted traps around the neighborhood to catch the stray cats who dared to shit on his driveway where his little girls play.
 There’s a house that was foreclosed some 3 years ago with its front screen door slightly askew on its hinges and gaping open, the backyard like a jungle but the front mysteriously upkept.
 And the unmistakable animosity between the two neighbors to its right, as evidenced by the 12-foot wall erected between them.
 There’s more.
 There’s got to be more.
 And I can’t wait.